 A note here: neither of these routes take you across the entirety of England.
 If that’s your plan, the drive from Land’s End to Marshall Meadows Bay is absolutely the best choice, as it cuts an incredible diagonal path across the entire breadth of the country.

-If you’re looking for road trips in other parts of the UK, my favourite is the North Coast 500.
+If you’re looking for road trips in other parts of the UK, my favorite is the North Coast 500.
 A spectacular loop around the most northern sections of the Scottish Highlands, it’s one of the best road trips in the world.

 I Want to Cross England Without a Car – What Are My Options?